Logarithmic good reduction and the index: Logarithmic good reduction of curves of genus

 We can now finish the proof of Theorem \ref{genus1theorem} as follows.

-\begin{proof}[End of Proof of Theorem \ref{genus1theorem}] The only case which remains is the one where the period $m$ of $C$ is divisible by $p$ and the Jacobian $J$ has good reduction.
-Again considering the minimal sncd models, \cite[Proposition 8.1]{LLR} says that the $S$-group scheme $\mathcal{J}$ acts on $\mathcal{C}$, inducing a transitive action of $\mathcal{J}(k)$ on $\mathcal{C}(k)$.
+\begin{proof}[End of Proof of Theorem \ref{genus1theorem}] The only case which remains is the one where $p\mid m$ and the Jacobian $J$ of $C$ has good reduction.
+Again considering the minimal sncd models of $J$ and $C$, \cite[Proposition 8.1]{LLR} says that the $S$-group scheme $\mathcal{J}$ acts on $\mathcal{C}$, inducing a transitive action of $\mathcal{J}(k)$ on $\mathcal{C}(k)$.
 It follows that on the special fibre, the morphism $\mathcal{C}^\dag \to S^\dag$ is either everywhere log smooth, or nowhere at all.